romerramos/dwui/README.md

 curl -sSL https://raw.githubusercontent.com/romerramos/dwui/main/dist/install.sh | sudo bash -s -- --password dwui-admin
 ```

+> **Forgot your password?** If you forget the fixed password, you can retrieve it by inspecting the service's configuration.
+The `systemctl status dwui` command will show the original command you ran, including the password.

 ### With a Dynamic Password

 If you prefer, you can configure the service to generate a new random password every time it starts or restarts.
 To do this, simply omit the `--password` flag during installation: